Forming An LLC in Kentucky

 Draft and Finalize an Operating Agreement

 An operating agreement is the agreement of all founding LLC members that outlines policies and procedures for how the company should operate.
-Topics that are usually addressed in the operating agreement include how to become a member of the LLC, what happens if a member dies or gets leaves the company, the voting powers of members, and how the LLC is managed.
+Topics that are usually addressed in the operating agreement include how to become a member of the LLC, what happens if a member dies or leaves the company, the voting powers of members, and how the LLC is managed.

-Additionally, if your company is ever sued, the Court will take the operating agreement into consideration.
-Without an operating agreement, the Court will rule according to the default LLC laws.
+Additionally, if your company is ever sued, the court will take the operating agreement into consideration.
+Without an operating agreement, the court will rule according to the default LLC laws.
 This may not be ideal for you or your business.
 It’s a better idea to be prepared and make sure that you have a strong operating agreement.

 When you hire Kentucky Registered Agent LLC to form your LLC, we provide a custom operating agreement.